Sarhad, Afghanistan

 Sarhad, also known as Sarhad-e Broghil or Sarhad-e Wakhan, is a river valley in the Wakhan District of Badakhshan Province of Afghanistan.
+The population of Sarhad was reported in 2003 at around 548 people.
+The valley is part of the Wakhan National Park and patrolled by the Afghan National Police and Afghan Armed Forces.

 Sarhad lies at an altitude of 3292 m on the Wakhan River, at a point where the river broadens into a wide plain.
 It is inhabited by the native Pamiris, Wakhis and Kyrgyz people of Afghanistan.
-The valley lies at the end of an unpaved road from Khandud in the west, and just to the north of the Broghil Pass.
-Construction of the road to Bazai Gonbad and then to the Wakhjir Pass (Afghanistan–China border) in the northeast has started in late 2023.
+The land has been used throughout history as one of the trade routes between Kabul and Kashgar.

-The population of the valley was reported in 2003 at around 548 people.
-The Sarhad Valley is part of the Wakhan National Park and protected by the Afghan Armed Forces.
+Sarhad is connected by a gravel road to Gazkhan in the west and Bazai Gumbad in the northeast.
+There is also an unpaved road leading to the Broghil Pass in the southwest.
+Rehabilitation of the road from Gazkhan to Bazai Gumbad and then to the Wakhjir Pass (Afghanistan–China border) in the northeast has started in 2025.
+As of December 2025, about 70% of the road project has been completed.

 Climate

 Sarhadd has a tundra climate (Köppen: ET) with brief, cool summers and long, bitterly cold winters.